matesuu/Enrollment/GUIDELINES.md

 4. If applicable, the set of unit tests given must be met.

 If any of the criteria listed above is not met, it is strongly discouraged that you not push to "main" given that it may disrupt workflow by replacing working code with a buggy and/or dysfunctional product.

+Important: For the sake of clarity and per the project requirements, commit messages should be descriptive of the change you are pushing to the repository.
+Therefore, in your messages you should briefly describe both the issue and the solution you have given.